How Much Does It Cost To Sell Your Home?

 -

-It’s just crazy to me just how many sellers list their properties without having a net sheet prepared for them.
-Wouldn't you want to have an idea of what you're going to walk away with after the sale?
+It's wild how many sellers list their homes without having a net sheet prepared.
+Wouldn’t you want to know what you’re walking away with after the sale?

 Marketing